Khan/vite-legacy/README.md

 `vite` is a fast test environment focused on visual regression testing.

+## Quickstart

+- install the extension folder as a unpackage extension in Chrome
+  - go to `chrome://extensions/`
+  - click `Load Unpacked`
+  - select the `extensions` folder in this repo
+- `yarn start`

+## Devevelopment Guide

+- run `yarn webpack`
+- changes to anything in the `extensions` folder will require reloading the extension in `chrome://extensions/`
+- you can "Inspect views `background page`" to debug background.js

 ## Roadmap

 - screenshot elements
+- Firefox support
 - use docker for reproducible runs
 - record and playback user interaction
 - playback user interactions faster than real-time (mock out `setTimeout()` and `setInterval()`)